Welcome to Old House Gardens!

 Some of the best people in the world work at Old House Gardens.

-Rita Bailey is our Orders Manager.
-(Everyone should have a mom like Rita.)
+Rita Bailey is our Operations Manager (Fancy and crafty, everyone should have a mom like Rita.)

-Scott has been gardening since he was seven — a family snapshot shows him with his first two radishes — and he traces his passion for the past to his childhood love of dinosaurs.
-After a degree from Columbia University and a year in Athens, Greece, Scott returned to Michigan to teach school.
-His first house, an 1870s fixer-upper, led to an epiphany.
-“I found a single white peony in the yard and some tiger lilies, and suddenly I realized that it wasn’t just my yard.
+Scott Kunst has been gardening since he was seven, and he traces his passion for the past to his childhood love of dinosaurs.
+Exploring the yard of the first old house he bought led to an epiphany: “I found a single white peony and some tiger lilies, and suddenly I realized that it wasn’t just my yard.
 Gardeners before me had loved it, too.”

-Wanting to know more, he ended up getting a masters degree in historic preservation and in 1983 he started working as a landscape historian, helping museum sites and home-owners research and restore their grounds.
+Wanting to know more, he ended up getting a masters degree in historic preservation and in 1983 he started helping museum sites and home-owners research and restore their grounds.
 An avid collector of heirloom plants, Scott launched Old House Gardens - Heirloom Bulbs in 1993.

-Scott has taught landscape history and preservation at Eastern Michigan University, spearheaded the successful drive to add historic daffodils to every show of the American Daffodil Society, written articles for numerous national magazines including Horticulture, Fine Gardening, and Old-House Journal, and planted heirloom bulbs with Martha Stewart on national TV.
-When he’s not in the garden, Scott enjoys antiquing with his wife and watching UM sports with his two grown sons.
-(Go Blue!)
+Scott has taught landscape history at Eastern Michigan University, spearheaded the drive to add historic daffodils to every show of the American Daffodil Society, written articles for numerous magazines, and planted heirloom bulbs on national TV with Martha Stewart.

 Our Incredible Customers